Knorsker/Knorsker.github.io/index.markdown

        src="A3\Bokeh_monthly.html"
        width="600"
        height="400">
-_Figure 2: Monthly bar plot illustrating total number of bikes for each month.._
+_Figure 2: Monthly bar plot illustrating total number of bikes for each month._

+XXX Kan vi lave disse blots til 2 forskellige plots af 2x2 og 2x3 eller noget i den stil, synes de er for små til at kunne forklare/aflæse.?
+XXX

 To gain better insight into the biking habits of people in Copenhagen throughout the year, a bar plot is created for each year with available data, see *figure 2*.
 The plot shows the number of bikes counted in Copenhagen for each month, where it is possible to selcet the desired year in the box beside the plot.